 4) Get a Workout Buddy or Community

 One of the biggest challenges I see when it comes to achieving fitness goals is accountability.
 Motivation is fleeting, which is why it is often crucial to have someone hold you responsible.
 Achieve your goals quicker with a workout buddy!
 You could physically meet them at the gym or set up FaceTime calls if you workout from home.
-Another option is to hire a trainer or join an online workout community, like my LC28Days Program.
+Another option is to hire a trainer or join an online workout community, like my LC Challenge.

 I am a firm believer that proper nutrition makes up for 70%+ of your health and fitness results.
 I will never forget when someone told me, "You cannot out-train a poor diet."
 There are so many methods and resources online for nutrition.
 What I would recommend is finding something that resonates with you and your lifestyle.
 The goal is to find something you can stick to and maintain.
 Try not to bounce around from fad diet to fad diet.
 Stay with one plan for a few months to give it time to work.
+Check out our blog posts on pre-workout and post-workout nutrition.

 6) Track Your Progress

 There are many ways to track your progress.
 I encourage you to find a way that resonates with you.
-For example, I understand that some people do not enjoy weighing themself because it can be a trigger - and to those people, I say, "Throw the scale in the dumpster!"
+For example, I understand that some people do not enjoy getting on the scale because it can be a trigger - and to those people, I say, "Throw the scale in the dumpster!"
 Other options would be to take measurements or photos every few weeks.
 Try on a piece of clothing you want to fit into and use that as a guide.
 Use a journal to track the weight you are using in the gym or the speed/distance you record on the pavement.
 Get creative with it!

 If you are crushing your workouts and honing in on your nutrition, proper supplementation can help take your results to the next level!
 STAMINA will help give you that caffeine boost you need to get your workouts done on days you don't feel like it.
 BCAA will help you relieve your muscle soreness to help you get back to exercise quicker.